M0ller/Git-Guide/README.md

 # Git and GitHub Summary

+### My personal summary of Git commands that i use often.

 This is my own customized Git & GitHub "Cheat sheet/Guide" because my memory is like a goldfish.
 Feel free to use.

 < some text > the “< >” is to illustrate what text that should be in that position.